feast-dev/feast-workshop/module_3/README.md

 - serve features (e.g. through `feature_store.get_online_features` or through feature servers)

 # FAQ

+### How do I iterate on features?
+Once a feature view is in production, best practice is to create a new feature view (+ a separate dbt model) to generate new features or change existing features, so-as not to negatively impact prediction quality.

+This means for each new set of features, you'll need to:
+1. Define a new dbt model
+2. Define a new Feast data source + feature view, and feature service (model version) that depends on these features.
+3. Ensure the transformations + materialization jobs are executed at the right cadence with Airflow + dbt + Feast.

 ### How does this work in production?
 Several things change: